OpenTermsArchive/contrib-versions/Verizon/Terms of Service.md

 3.  **REVISIONS TO THIS AGREEMENT.**

     From time to time we will make revisions to this Agreement and the policies relating to the Service including to the provisions that govern the way that you and Verizon resolve disputes.
-We will provide notice of such revisions by posting revisions to the Website Announcements page, or sending an email to the email address that you provide to receive communications from us (your "Primary Email Address"), or both.
+We will provide notice of such revisions by posting revisions to the Website Announcements page, sending an email to the email address that you provide to receive communications from us (your "Primary Email Address"), or such other method provided for in Section 14 of this Agreement.
 You agree to visit the Announcements page periodically and to check your email box to review any such revisions.
 You also agree to notify Verizon immediately of any changes in your Primary Email Address.
 We will provide you with at least thirty (30) days notice prior to the effective date of any increases to the monthly price of your Service or Bundled Service plan (excluding other charges as detailed in Sections 8.1(a)-(d)). revisions to any other terms and conditions shall be effective on the date noted in the posting and/or email we send you.
 Unless we provide otherwise, you accept the revisions and agree to abide by them by continuing to use the Service after the revisions are effective.